News & Tips

 How to Have a Lower Mortgage Payment

-While you can’t control every factor that affect your total monthly mortgage payment, you can make choices that help ensure you can comfortably afford it.
+While you can’t control every factor that affects your total monthly mortgage payment, you can make choices that help ensure you can comfortably afford it.

 Make a larger down payment: It can be tempting to want to hold back some cash to make a few improvements in your new home or keep more cash on hand.
 If you can, however, put more down so that you can reduce the size of your loan and not be subject to the PMI requirement for down payments of less than 20%.